Bikepacking MINI PANNIERS! 17 Nano/Small Bike Front Fork Panniers

 > Tailfin Mini Panniers – 5/10 Liters ~ $160 (pair)

-Tailfin has expanded its range with the 5L and 10L Mini Panniers, designed to complement their luggage system and other racks.
+Tailfin has expanded its range with the 5L and 10L Mini Panniers, designed to complement its luggage system and other racks.
 Featuring a sleek, low-profile design suitable for various terrains, they are crafted from welded Hypalon and ripstop, guaranteeing waterproof and durable performance.

 Best Front Panniers